Tonghe-Zhang/Music-Image-Processing/README.md

 # MATLAB_music_image_projects

+JPEG format image conversion and facial recognition in MATLAB.
-The 'Advanced Matlab Programming and Its Application' course project includes a 3262-line MATLAB project for both JPEG format image conversion and facial recognition, which was developed from August 20, 2023 to August 24, 2023.
+Course Project in 'Advanced Matlab Programming and Its Application' at Tsinghua University.
+3262-lines of codes developed from August 20, 2023 to August 24, 2023.